Malia Cohen: Career

+San Francisco Board of Supervisors

-In the 2010 election for District 10 of the San Francisco Board of Supervisors, she initially finished third out of a field of 22, but eventually won the election based on ranked choice voting.
+In the 2010 election for District 10 of the San Francisco Board of Supervisors, she was third in receiving first place votes out of a field of 22, but eventually won the election based on ranked choice voting.

 In October 2013, Cohen introduced legislation that expanded an existing San Francisco law making it illegal to sell firearms with magazines capable of holding more than 10 rounds.
 The gun-control legislation passed unanimously.

 In 2013, Cohen and Jane Kim authored the Fair Chance ordinance, a "ban the box" legislation barring employers and landlords from asking applicants to state their criminal history on applications, which passed the Board of Supervisors unanimously.

 In 2014, Cohen was re-elected for a second term to represent District 10 after being challenged by Marlene Tran and Tony Kelly.

 In 2015, Cohen publicly defended San Francisco's sanctuary city laws, which drew the attention of Fox News Host Bill O'Reilly.
-After the shooting death of Kathryn Steinle by an illegal alien, O'Reilly had been critical of San Francisco and its elected officials.
-O'Reilly said that Cohen should be placed under arrest for her comments defending San Francisco's sanctuary city policy.

-In 2016, Cohen introduced legislation, in reaction to lobbying by sitting judges, that could result in pension boosts for some of those judges or for other individuals who become judges after working for the city government.
-The San Francisco Examiner reported that according to analysis by the San Francisco Employees Retirement System (SFERS), the proposal would increase the pensions of four current judges, with an average expected additional lifetime benefit of $147,000 per judge affected.
-The SFERS report did not name those judges, and SFERS spokesman Norm Nickens said the agency does not release the names of active members.
+California State Board of Equalization

 Cohen succeeded London Breed as president of the Board of Supervisors on June 26, 2018, following Breed's election as mayor of San Francisco.
 Later that year, she was elected to represent District 2 on the California State Board of Equalization.

-According to the California Franchise Tax Board, Cohen's social media consulting firm, Power Forward, was suspended in March 2021 for failure to pay and file taxes.

-Cohen won the 2022 election for California State Controller.
+Controller of California

+Cohen ran in the 2022 election for California State Controller against Republican Lanhee Chen winning the race with 55% of the vote, the lowest margin of victory for any statewide candidate that election cycle.
+In September 2024, Cohen announced new recommendations aimed at preventing and detecting charter school fraud.

+After the death of Senator Dianne Feinstein in September 2023, Cohen was discussed as one of several possible people to serve the remainder of Feinstein’s term.